Hassan-Nabeel/Web_Scraping_Project/README.md

  Objective:
  - Scraping biography articles of the leaders from Wikipedia by taking input from the users and saving articles to a text file.

+ The following data are scraped from the website:
+  1.	articles
+  2.	contents

 --------------------------------------------------------------------------------------------------------------------------------------------

 ## 3. Youtube Scraping
  Objective:
  - Automate the scraping from websites - YouTube videos by using web drivers, make data frames from it, and save data to a CSV file.

- The following data are scraped from the website homepage:
+ The following data are scraped from the website:
   1.	title
   2.	data_time
   3.	like